-Upon the closing of the private placement on March 22, 2016, immediately prior to the closing of the Merger, the outstanding balance of the Notes totaling \$6.0 million was converted into 350,040 shares of the Company's common stock and the accrued interest of \$122,000 was paid in cash.
+Upon the closing of the Private Placement on March 22, 2016, immediately prior to the closing of the Merger, the outstanding balance of the Notes totaling approximately \$6.0 million was converted into 350,040 shares of the Company's common stock.
 The warrants were exercised for 61,254 shares of the Company's common stock.
-During the three and six months ended June 30, 2016, the Company recognized a loss related to the change in fair value of the warrants of \$0 and \$165,000, respectively.
+During the three and nine months ended September 30, 2016, the Company recognized a loss related to the change in fair value of the warrants of \$0 and \$165,000, respectively.
 The warrant liability was reclassified to common stock and additional paid-in capital within stockholders' equity, upon the exercise of the warrants and issuance of shares on March 22, 2016.

-For the three and six months ended June 30, 2016, the Company recognized \$0 and \$685,000, respectively, related to the accrued interest and amortization of the debt discount within interest expense on the Company's condensed consolidated statements of operations and comprehensive loss.
+For the three and nine months ended September 30, 2016, the Company recognized \$0 and \$685,000, respectively, related to the accrued interest and amortization of the debt discount within interest expense on the Company's unaudited condensed consolidated statements of operations and comprehensive loss.
 The discount was fully amortized upon the conversion of the Notes.